mxmstr/splitscreenme-nucleus/CONTRIBUTING.md

 ### Implementing Changes

 #### Approval
-Once the review process is completed to the satisfaction of project enough project maintainers, a project maintainer will merge the pull request with the "master" branch, incorporating any changes within the pull request.
+Once the review process is completed to the satisfaction of enough maintainers, a maintainer will merge the pull request with the "master" branch, incorporating any changes within the pull request.

 At this point, the contributor's job is done!
 If your pull request made it this far, congratulations!
 Your contribution is now part of the project!
 Thank you for contributing!